openpublishoperation/azure-psdocs-processing/azurermps/3.7.0/AzureRM.Resources/Get-AzureRmADSpCredential.md

 ```

 ### -ServicePrincipalName
-The name (SPN) of the service principal to retrieve credentials from.
+Specifies the name of the service principal that this cmdlet gets credentials from.

 ```yaml
 Type: String